Guest blogger ‘The Bruges Vegan’ selects her three favourite places for some excellent vegan dining in Belgium!

 Now, over to The Bruges Vegan:

-On our blog The Bruges Vegan, we list those restaurants and share our vegan dining experiences.
+On our blog The Bruges Vegan, we list those restaurants for vegan dining in Belgium. and share our vegan dining experiences.
 And you can also read about our own culinary experiments and many other aspects of veganism: politics, social theory, activism, economics, culture, health, tourism etc.

 Here are our three favourite restaurants in Belgium where you can get a lovely vegan menu.
 It is impossible to choose just one favourite, because they are so different.
 Two are in Bruges, one is in Ghent.
 From an all you can eat vegan buffet, to a Michelin star restaurant, from a self service establishment to elegant wining and dining, they each have their own style and culinary approach, but we like them equally.